American Shorthair Cat Facts: Origins, Colors, Price, Health Issues, Nutrition

 This particular breed is the perfect cross between an independent feline and a needy one.
-If you’ve always wanted a social and affectionate kitty, which also requires some alone time for itself, then the American Shorthair is the purr-fect match for you.
+If you’ve always wanted a social and affectionate kitty which also requires some alone time for itself, then the American Shorthair is the purr-fect match for you.

-American Shorthairs are known as “working cats” due to the fact that they were once bred and used for the purpose of catching rodents.
-They have strong, robust bodies, but contrary to their muscular built, they aren’t aggressive.
-No, not at all!
-These cats are noteworthy calm and will make friends with everybody!
+American Shorthairs are known as “working cats” due to the fact that they were once bred for the purpose of catching rodents.
+They have strong, robust bodies, but contrary to what their muscular build suggests, they aren’t aggressive.
+Not at all!

 Here are some more interesting facts about the American Shorthair cats, most of which will most definitely make you wish you had one of these as a pet.